johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 This is one of the core strenghts of the [actor model](https://en.wikipedia.org/wiki/Actor_model): it applies equally well to concurrent as well as distributed systems.

-This proposal introduces *distributed actors*, which allow developers to take full advantage of the general actor model of computation, and scale their applications beyond single processes or even single nodes/devices.
-Distributed actors extend the existing concept of actors with a notion of local or remote instances, and transparently bridge between those two.
+This proposal introduces *distributed actors*, which allow developers to take full advantage of the general actor model of computation.
+Distributed actors allow developers to scale their actor systems beyone single node/device systems, without having to learn many new concepts, but rather, naturally extending what they already know about actors to the distributed setting.

-Distributed actors introduce the necessary type-system guard-rails, as well as runtime hooks along with an extensible transport mechanism, such that library developers are able to develop and/or plug-in existing transport implementations baseds on their business and runtime requirements.
+Distributed actors introduce the necessary type-system guard-rails, as well as runtime hooks along with an extensible transport mechanism.
+This proposal focuses on the language integration pieces, and explains where a transport library author would interact with such system to build a fully capable distributed actor runtime.
+The proposal does not go in depth about transport internals and design considerations, other than those that are required by the model.

 **TODO: Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/)**